Minds-R-Lab/StrokeAI/README.md

 ## Architectures
 - [DeepMedic](https://github.com/deepmedic/deepmedic)  A deep multi-scale 3D convolutional neural network (CNN) designed for brain lesion segmentation, including stroke lesions.
+- [ADNET](https://github.com/biomedical-data-analysis-laboratory/adnet-for-ais-segmentation) "Self-supervised training mechanism that is tailored to the task of ischemic stroke lesion segmentation by exploiting color-coded parametric maps"
 - [SEAN](https://link.springer.com/chapter/10.1007/978-3-030-87234-2_41) A symmetry enhanced attention network for acute ischemic infarct segmentation.
 "Efficiently captures context information from the opposite side of the image by estimating long-range dependencies."
 - [VCANET](https://github.com/Darko28/VCA-Net) "Presents a more brain alike model which mimics the anatomical structure of the human visual cortex."
 - [SUNET](https://github.com/NIC-VICOROB/SUNet-architecture) A deep learning architecture for acute stroke lesion segmentation and outcome prediction in multimodal MRI.